cvee112/productivity-automations/README.md

     /usr/bin/osascript -e 'tell application "System Events"' -e 'keystroke "f" using {control down, command down}' -e 'end tell' -e EOF
     ```

-    You scan skip adding the second line if you don't want full screen mode.
+    This opens GCal in day view in full screen mode via Arc, my default browser.

     Feel free to modify this part however you like!
+For example:
+    - You can use a different browser via `open -a browsername URL` as in `open -a firefox https://google.com`.
+    - You can remove the second line if you don't want to go full screen.

-6. **(If you're using vim)** Press <kbd>Esc</kbd> to go back to normal mode, then type `:wq` to save what you wrote (w) and exit (q).
+7. **(If you're using vim)** Press <kbd>Esc</kbd> to go back to normal mode, then type `:wq` to save what you wrote (w) and exit (q).
 Use `q!` if you don't want to save what you wrote and just want to exit instead.

 ### Schedule a cron job